Xismy/kotsk/README.md

 Please upload your solution to GitHub or any file hosting system.
 It must have a readme.md file  that contains, at least:

-* Your full name, email address, phone number & Passport or ID Card Number
+* Your full name and email address
 * Basic description of your solution

 # Evaluation criteria